Gregory T. S. Bischoping

 Significant Representations:

-• Southern California Edison Company in a high stakes employment-related appeal and mediation
+• Southern California Edison Company in a high stakes employment-related appeal and mediation.

 • A major financial institution facing potential regulatory enforcement by the Office of the Comptroller of the Currency.